smithy-lang/smithy-rs/design/src/rfcs/rfc0024_request_id.md

 For client request IDs, the process will be, in order:
 * If a header is found matching one of the possible ones, use it
-* If a way to generate the ID is provided, use it; also, provide a default generator (UUIDv4)
+* Otherwise, None

+`Option` is used to distinguish whether a client had provided an ID or not.
 ```rust
 impl<R, S> Service<http::Request<R>> for ClientRequestIdProvider<S>
 where